 Black and white is the perfect blank canvas

 PICKED up a fashion magazine lately?
 Did it happen to mention that black and white was on-trend this season?
-Well you’d have to be living up a rock if you didn’t know that!
+Well you’d have to be living under a rock if you didn’t know that!
 But let’s be honest, is black and white ever out of fashion?

 The monochrome palette is a constant in the seasonal fashion cycle and should be a staple of every woman’s wardrobe.
 Black and white is seasonless, timeless and ageless.
 It is also the most versatile and easiest of all colour combinations to wear.
 You’ll never go wrong.
 Some might suggest it’s too safe; others will find it boring.
 But one thing you’ll never hear anyone say is it’s lacking in style.
-Black and white is absolute.
+Black and white is style absolute.

 I, too, have fallen for the sartorial simplicity of these wardrobe essentials.
 A rather large portion of my wardrobe (I’d say about 80 per cent) is black and white.
 It’s just so easy to wear, so easy to get dressed in the morning, and so easy to shop for.
 I don’t have to think too hard about what will work with what.
-And every woman needs simple but consistent wardrobe solutions for getting dressed.
+And every woman needs simple but consistent wardrobe solutions for getting dressed every day.

 The neutral tones are the perfect blank canvas upon which to create hundreds of looks.
 Everyone has a selection of black and white pieces in their wardrobe so no one has any excuses.
 But if you like to play it safe, now is the time to switch it up a notch and try something a little different.
-It’s time to inject a little attitude and mix back with unexpected colours, textures and patterns.
+It’s time to inject a little attitude and mix back with unexpected textures and patterns.

-Traditionally, most wear in colour blocks – black bottoms and white top or vice versa.
+Traditionally, most wear black and white in colour blocks – black bottoms and white top or vice versa.
 As for introducing a third colour, red is the first choice for many – even if it is just a slick of red on lips and nails.
 For something a little less traditional but no less chic, is navy.
 Or try the noble hue of cobalt blue or face up to the fuchsia of fashion.
 Anyone up for trying a floral or graphic print with stripes or spots?
 Or make like New York style icon Iris Apfel and layer on lots of fun with print, patterned or colourful accessories.

 But the true beauty of versatility?
-Anything you wear a lot – no matter how expensive – will get cheaper every time you wear it = the cost per wear ratio.
+Anything you wear a lot – no matter how expensive – will get cheaper every time you wear it (the cost per wear ratio).
 It really is as simple as black and white!
 Now let’s go shopping!

-- Generally, dark colours help to minimise problem areas while light colours will highlight your best features
+* Generally, dark colours help to minimise problem areas while light colours will highlight your best features.

-- If you are pear-shaped, wear black on the lower part of your body
+* If you are pear-shaped, wear black on the lower part of your body.

-- If you have a large bust, wear the darker colour on the top half
+* If you have a large bust, wear the darker colour on the top half.

 Do you too love black and white?
 What colour to you like to mix back with it?
 Do you have a favourite pairing?
 Ever stylishly yours …